 That’s the main reason you need to create a knowledge base: because a good part of positive customer experience depends on it.

-Here’s a 7-step guide with knowledge base examples to help you kickstart your own project:
+Here’s a 7-step guide to create a knowledge base with examples to help you kickstart your own project:

 What is your knowledge base about?
 Is it meant to provide information on your product and services for new customers?
 Is it a support resource for existing customers?
 Both of those and more?